farhad-mohammadi/pytse-filter/docs/user guide.md

 print(msg)  # You can send the text to your social networks.

+Additional Methods in RealTime Class

+• get_all_stocks_data
+This method retrieves the current data for all symbols, performs necessary calculations, and returns the data as a pandas DataFrame.

+Example Usage:

+from pytse_filter import RealTime

+# Retrieve and calculate data for all stocks
+df = RealTime().get_all_stocks_data(update_data=True)

+The update_data parameter determines whether to download fresh data (True) or use the existing data (False).

+• get_stocks_data_as_list
+Similar to get_all_stocks_data, but returns the output as a list of dictionaries, each containing data for a specific symbol.

+Example Usage:
+from pytse_filter import RealTime

+# Get data for all stocks as a list of dictionaries
+list_of_dict = RealTime().get_stocks_data_as_list(update_data=True)

 Using the History Class
 The History class in the pytse-filter library is a powerful tool for analyzing historical stock data.
 It enables you to apply various technical indicators and perform calculations on individual and aggregate buying and selling records.